Absence of cross-sublattice spin pumping and spin-transfer torques in collinear antiferromagnets: Phenomenological relations

 \section{Phenomenological relations}

 In its most general form, the coherent spin pumping by a two-sublattice AFM into an adjacent NM can be written as

-which differs (is generalized) from Eq.~\eqref{eq:Is_col_AFM_mn} by the off-diagonal terms in the interfacial spin conductance $G^{\mu\nu}$ with $\{\mu,\nu\}=\{m,n\}$.
+which differs (is generalized) from Eq.~\eqref{eq:Is_col_AFM_mn} by the off-diagonal terms $G^{mn}$ and $G^{nm}$ in the matrix of interfacial spin conductance.
 The dynamics of the AFM can be described by a set of coupled Landau–Lifshitz equations as~\cite{AFMLLG}